breuleux/hyper-replace/README.md

 =============

-The point of `hyper-replace` is to be able to replace patterns in strings by things that aren't strings, for example virtual-dom or React nodes.
-Its return value is thus an array of string parts interspersed with arbitrary objects.
+The point of `hyper-replace` is to be able to replace patterns in strings by things that aren't strings.
+Here are a few things `hyper-replace` can help you with:

+* Replace all occurrences of a pattern (a hashtag, a youtube URL, etc.) in a comment by a React component. `hyper-replace` will return a suitable array of children.
+This will, of course, work just as well for other frameworks!
+* Parse simple markup to a structure, for example Markdown to virtual-dom, instead of outputting a string in a specific format like HTML.

-`hyper-replace` is also powerful enough to apply regular expressions to mixed arrays of strings and objects (which means that you can compose calls to it).
+`hyper-replace` returns an array of string parts interspersed with arbitrary objects.
+It is also powerful enough to apply regular expressions to that same data structure, which means that you can compose calls to it.

 ## Basic usage